 '''

-const BPatch type findType(const char name)
+const BPatch_type findType(const char name)

 '''

 Performs a lookup and returns a handle to the named type.
-The handle can be used as an argument to malloc to create new variables of the corresponding type.
+The handle can be used as an argument to BPatch_addressSpace::malloc to create new variables of the corresponding type.

-Returns a module matching name if present in the image.
+Returns a module named name if present in the image.
 If the match fails, NULL is returned.
-If substring_match is set, the first moduled that has name as a substring of its name is returned (e.g. to find "libpthread.so.1", search for "libpthread" with substring match set to true).
+If substring_match is true, the first module that has name as a substring of its name is returned (e.g. to find libpthread.so.1, search for libpthread with substring_match set to true).